 Enjoying a French breakfast, celebrating Mexican Independence Day, building a castle or researching famous French, Chinese, and Spanish biographies -- these are just some of the ways students learn about new languages and cultures in ACDS foreign language courses.
 Our students delight in broadening their world views and developing their language skills in culturally relevant and engaging ways.

-ACDS offers classes in French and Spanish, beginning with French in second grade and adding Spanish in middle school.
-Unlike language immersion schools, the objective of our elementary French program isn’t to shape fluent French speakers.
-Rather, our French program is intended to:
+ACDS offers classes in French, Spanish, and Mandarin, beginning with French in second grade and adding Spanish and Mandarin electives in middle school.
+Unlike language immersion schools, the objective of our foreign language program isn’t to develop fluent French, Spanish, and Mandarin speakers.
+Rather, foreign language at ACDS is intended to:

-- Expand the children’s global horizons by introducing them to other countries and cultures.
+Expand the children’s global horizons and spark their curiosity by introducing them to other countries and cultures;

-Introduce students to new language structures, which activate the neurodevelopmental processes in the elementary years’ “window of opportunity” that will help prepare children for advanced language studies in the years ahead.
+Introduce students to new language structures, which activate important neurodevelopmental processes during their formative years -- in the “window of opportunity” that will help prepare children for advanced language studies in high school;

-- Foster an appreciation for the world beyond their immediate experience, and spark an interest in pursuing a foreign language in middle school, high school, college and beyond.
+Foster an appreciation for the world beyond their immediate experience, and spark a lifelong interest in pursuing a foreign language.

-Many of our students opt to continue foreign language studies in our middle school elective program, where they can choose to take French or Spanish for all three years.
+Many of our students opt to continue foreign language studies in our middle school elective program, where they can choose to take French, Spanish, or Mandarin, meeting three times per week.